OpenFOAM-Parallelisation-Course/OpenFOAM-Parallelisation-Course/content/en/workshop/hands-on/github-classroom.md

 2. [x] Clone our unit-testing framework and make sure it works for you.
 3. [x] Solve a demo exercise so you get familiarized with the typical workflow during the hands-on sessions (You'll need no knowledge from the workshop for this).

-{{< downloads title="Description of all activities" url-name="Get activity descriptions" url="SDLEC-parallelization-workshop-hands-on-activities.pdf" >}}
+{{< downloads title="Description of all activities" url-name="Get activity descriptions" url="slides/SDLEC-parallelization-workshop-hands-on-activities.pdf" >}}

 ## Introductory activities